 Two issues present themselves by this type of procedure, in which a preliminary hypothesis test is used to screen data as suitable for a subsequent main analysis.
-The first is that failing to reject the null of no publication bias in the preliminary stage is treated as a basis for proceeding as though the null were true.
-Therefore the power of the preliminary hypothesis test requires investigation (Michael and Ghebremichael, 2023; Michael, 2024).
+The first is that failing to reject the null in the preliminary stage is treated as a basis for proceeding as though the null were true.
+Therefore the power of the preliminary hypothesis test requires investigation (Michael and Ghebremichael, b,a).